Lipo 6 Review- Does This Fat-Loss Supplement Really Work?

-It’s been a long journey but I feel I’m now qualified to advise you on whether or not to take Lipo 6.
-We conducted one of our in-depth reviews, examining the side effects, ingredients, customer service and clinical studies.
-Moreover, we checked out hundreds of dieter reviews and user comments from all over the web.
-We then summed up all the data we found in order to give you the information you need.
+It’s been a long journey but I feel I’m now qualified to advise you on whether or not to take Lipo-6.
+Our in-depth review examined the side effects, ingredients, scientific research and customer service quality.
+Additionally, we picked apart hundred of user comments and testimonials.
+Then, we summarized and refined to give you the info you need.

-Lipo 6 was first released back in 2005 and it’s made by Nutrex Research, which was founded in 2002.
-This supplement can be purchased via the official website and through offline retailers.
-We like that the company has longevity in the market and we found some reasonable sounding weight-loss claims, but read on…
+Lipo-6 was first released back in 2005 by Nutrex Research.
+This supplement can be purchased through the official website and trusted retailers.
+We like that the company has longevity in the market and we found some positive customer comments, but read on…

-One customer said, “I took the pills for two days and both days I experienced abdominal pain and feeling of fatigue, I stopped taking the pills after that and the pain and fatigue stopped as well.”
+One customer said, “I took the pills for two days and both days I experienced abdominal pain and feeling of fatigue.”

-“Increase my heart rate and performance during workout but also cause me nausea when I workout on an empty stomach,” said another user.
+“Increase my heart rate and performance during workout but also caused me nausea when I workout,” said another.

 For some dieters, the side effects were not something they had to worry about.
 As one said, “Jitters on me never happened.
 Never felt a mood enhancer or euphoric, didn’t help with mental alertness or focus.”